tretapey/angular-app/README.md

 ## Install

-Clone this repo `git clone https://github.com/tretapey/bootstrap-ng-skeleton`
+Download this repo as a zip file.
-`cd ng-skeleton`
+Unzip where you like in your machine.
+Then do:
+`npm install`
 `bower install`
-`npm install`

 ## Build & development